manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 To test this locally we need:

-- Redis installad locally and running
+- Redis installed locally and running
 - Run the Rails app (`bundle exec rails server`)
 - Run the Sidekiq server (`bundle exec sidekiq`)